unaizorrilla/lemoncode/01-layout/Readme.md

  ![alt text](./assets/theme.png)

- > The theme can be changed modifying the source code not dynamically changed with js or any other method.
+ > The theme can be changed modifying the source code, not dynamically changed with js or any other method.

  Review the [Readme](./exercise2/Readme.md) to see the instructions to run this exercise.